ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 ## Formatting Grid Values

-The data displayed within a grid usually requires some formatting to help improve UX.
-We can easily format our `rowData` using Value Formatters.
-Let's explore this by formatting the price column so that it displays the currency.
-Value Formatters are a property within the `colDefs` array, so in order to format the price column, we need to add a `valueFormatter` to our price property within `colDefs`, like so:
+The data supplied to the grid usually requires some degree of formatting.
+To achieve this, we can use __Value Formatters__.

+__Value Formatters__ are basic functions which take the value of the cell, apply some basic formatting, and return the new value which will be displayed by the grid.
+Let's try this by adding the valueFormatter property to our 'price' column within our 'colDefs' array and returning the value prefixed with a '£':

 <snippet transform={false} language=jsx>
 |const [colDefs] = useState([
-|  { field: "make" },
-|  { field: "model" },
+|  ...
 |  {
 |    field: "price",
-|    valueFormatter: params => return '£' + params.value;
+|    valueFormatter: params => return '£' + params.value.toLocaleString();
 |  }
+|  ...
 |]);
 |
 |return (